Halal Hunting

 What is Halal, anyhow?
 And what is Haram?

-Halal and Haram are the permissible and forbidden – a somewhat binary opposition as outlined in the Quran.
+Halal and Haram are permissible and forbidden – a somewhat binary opposition as outlined in the Quran.

-By contrast, Haram is not to be eaten – the most known Haram food within Islamic Belief (and relative to NZ) being the Pig – no Pork, Ham, Bacon or any other Swine products are to be consumed.
-On top of that, many animals are considered Haram and unsuitable to eat, until and unless they are killed and prepared according to Islamic Law.
+By contrast, Haram is not to be eaten – the most known Haram food within Islamic Belief (and relative to NZ) being the Pig – no Pork, Ham, Bacon, or any other Swine products are to be consumed.
+On top of that, many animals are considered Haram and unsuitable to eat until and unless they are killed and prepared according to Islamic Law.

 The Main Issue

 The main point of contention, having spoken to several people and researched online – is this – some would argue that the animal needs to die via bleeding out.
 This gets translated into the requirement for slitting the throat as the primary method of death.
-This does work at the Meat Works – where animals can be stunned and then dispatched – but obviously – in most hunting situations, a game animal is not going to just stand there and let you do that.
-In addition, the notion of somehow remotely stunning a Deer, then running up and killing it, starts leaning dangerously close to intentional wounding an animal so you can dispatch it with a knife.
+This does work at the Meat Works – where animals can be stunned and then dispatched – but obviously – in most hunting situations, a game animal will not just stand there and let you do that.
+In addition, the notion of somehow remotely stunning a Deer, then running up and killing it, starts leaning dangerously close to intentionally wounding an animal so you can dispatch it with a knife.

-Under all the requirements, as you read them, you start to see that intent, respect and thanks for the animal you are dispatching are key – so the notion of causing unnecessary pain seems counter.
+Under all the requirements, as you read them, you start to see that intent, respect and thanks for the animal you are dispatching is key – so the notion of causing unnecessary pain seems counter.

-What is important to understand, is that technology has changed since the Quran was revealed.
-Basically firearms, like we have now didn’t exist – so it would have been impossible to account for them.
+What is important to understand is that technology has changed since the Quran was revealed.
+Basically, firearms, like we have now, didn’t exist – so it would have been impossible to account for them.

 Use whatever causes blood to flow, and eat the animals if the name of Allah has been mentioned on slaughtering them.